 - Streaming music for one hour: 80MB

-- Gaming online for an hour: 43MB
+- Playing online games for an hour: 43MB

 - Downloading a song: 4-8MB

 If you’re running out of data by the end of the month, but can’t afford to add more on, you may be wondering how you can cut down the amount that you’re using.
+Here are some usggestions:

 - Download music, films or videos before you leave the house: you can download your favourite shows and films from Netflix and iPlayer, saving massive chunks of data.
 However, you will need to make sure you have enough storage space on your phone for video files.
 With Spotify Premium, you can download as many songs as you like to listen to on the go.

 - Look into data-free services: certain networks offer plans that let you use messaging and entertainment apps without eating up your data.
 For example, Vodafone Passes give you data-free services on Netflix, Amazon Video, Twitter and Facebook.

 - Data rollover plans: these let you transfer any unused data from one month into the next, so you don’t lose what you’ve already paid for.
 For example, Sky Mobile store any unused data in an online ‘piggybank’ that you can use whenever you want, for up to three years.

 - Control your daily usage: Google has created a new app called Datally, which helps you oversee your data consumption by showing you your hourly, weekly and monthly usage stats.
 The app delivers personalised tips about how you can get the most from your data allowance.